dodona-edu/dolos/docs/docs/adding-languages.md

 Dolos is built on top of a [generic parser model](/about/languages.md) to achieve loose coupling with specific programming languages.
 As a result, it is fairly easy to add support for additional programming languages if a suitable parser is available.

+Dolos bundles officially supported parsers in the [`dolos-parsers`](https://www.npmjs.com/package/@dodona/dolos-parsers) module.
+[Let us know](https://github.com/dodona-edu/dolos/issues/1029) if you want to use a language that is not supported yet.

-Dolos automatically discovers the available [Tree-sitter parsers](https://tree-sitter.github.io/tree-sitter/) on the local system at runtime.
+In addition, Dolos can automatically discover available [Tree-sitter parsers](https://tree-sitter.github.io/tree-sitter/) on the local system at runtime.
-As such, adding support for a new language comes down to installing a Tree-sitter parser for that language in the `node_modules` on your system (Dolos searches `NODE_PATH`).
+As such, if you are running Dolos locally, you can quickly add support for a new language by installing a Tree-sitter parser for that language in the `node_modules` on your system (Dolos searches `NODE_PATH`).

 As an example, we demonstrate how the **Rust** programming language can be supported.